 While some indie authors work full-time, others use self-publishing as a part-time pursuit and are satisfied keeping their work as a side income.
 As with any occupation, the adage that the harder you work, the luckier you get, applies aptly to self-publishing.

-As long as you provide a quality product to the market, you can expect to sell copies of your print books or digital books.
+As long as you provide a quality product (a good book) to the market, you can expect to sell copies of your print books or digital books.
 But, be realistic.
 Ebook and book publishing is a competitive and volatile market, so be prepared for some ups and downs along the way.

 Apart from money, though, there are other reasons that attract many authors to self-publishing.
 Here are some that you may not have considered.